 Non-economic damages are anything that is not quantifiable.
 As a result, non-economic damages tend to be more qualitative and personal.
 Non-economic damages may include the inconvenience of having to go to appointments, the embarrassment of sustaining injuries, and ongoing complications like scarring and headaches.

 The amount of economic and noneconomic damages can be a barometer for the jury in them awarding punitive damages.
 The jury can also look at the assets of the defendant when determining the amount of punitive damages.

-Long-Term Effects of a Truck Accident
+What are the Long-Term Effects of a Truck Accident?

 The medical effects of truck accident injuries can sometimes permanent, particularly after a head injury or concussion.
 Medical studies suggest that if the symptoms of a head injury are still present 12 to 18 months after the accident, they may well be permanent and exist for the rest of the person’s life.
 Neck and back problems can also be ongoing.
 A skilled personal injury lawyer could help hold a negligent trucking company accountable for the permanent effects of their breach of duty.